-The County's elected and appointed officials considered many factors when setting the fiscal year 2023 budget, tax rates, and fees that will be charged for the business-type activities.
+The County's elected and appointed officials considered many factors when setting the fiscal year 2024 budget, tax rates, and fees that will be charged for the business-type activities.

-- Increased market value and the addition of the Enbridge pipeline increases the net tax capacity of the County. - Aitkin County's demographic population has a high median age, creating increased demands for services across several service areas. - The increase in real market values could result in a lower tax rate. - The need to address future capital and infrastructure funding. - The County is dependent on the State of Minnesota for a significant portion of its revenue.
-The continue monitoring of legislature is needed to be able to adjust to changes.
+- Market Value increases are still affecting the Net Tax Capacity, but not at as large of rate as 2023. - Enbridge Pipeline was figured into the County's Net Tax Capacity in 2023, so adjustments due to Enbridge will not be as significant moving forward. - Aitkin County's demographic population has a high median age, creating increased demands for services across several service areas. - The need to address future capital and infrastructure funding. - The County is dependent on the State of Minnesota for a significant portion of its revenue.
+The continue monitoring of legislature is needed to be able to adjust to changes. - The labor market is very tight, and the county will need to address market comparisons to remain competitive.